batistein/tailwindcss-border-gradient-radius/README.md

 Tailwind CSS plugin for generating border gradients with could be used with the rounded utility class.

-> The plugin is based on [tailwindcss-gradients](https://github.com/benface/tailwindcss-gradients).

 ![BorderGradientRounded](./img/border-gradient-rounded.png)

 See it in action: https://play.tailwindcss.com/9LSkQgkY7p
 ## Requirements

-This plugin requires Tailwind CSS 1.2 or later.
-It's recommended to use the new 2.x version.
+This plugin requires Tailwind CSS 3 or later.

 ## Installation
 ```